If tax is applicable on a the profit derived from a sale of an asset/security/investment, it is called taxable gain.

 Taxable gain is the difference between the selling price of a security and purchase price.

 I bought shares at 10$.
 Total shares bought were 1000.
 After let us say 5 months, the price of one share was 20$ and i sold all 1000.

 This is now taxable.

 For gain to be taxable, the shares or securities actually needed to be sold in the market.
 Without actual sale, the concept does not hold.

 Search & Explore : Management Dictionary

-Browse definitions and meaning of more concepts and terms similar to Taxable Gain.
-The Management Dictionary covers definitions and overview of over 7000 business concepts from 6 categories.
+Browse the definition and meaning of more terms similar to Taxable Gain.
+The Management Dictionary covers over 7000 business concepts from 6 categories.

 Related Business Content